-New coursebooks on Miracles, Arguments for God, Plato and Aristotle, Free Will and Determinism, War and Peace, Life and Death are now available.
+New coursebooks on Meta-ethics, Miracles, Religious Language, Arguments for God, Plato and Aristotle, Free Will and Determinism, War and Peace, Life and Death are now available.
 Revision Guides and How to Get an A Grade (for OCR board only) also available.
 There have been some generously good reviews - one email described How to Get an A Grade as "simply superb"!
 You can also buy discounted book bundles.

 Here are all the lesson plans now loaded in the site - with more coming shortly all with the same interactive, multiple intelligences, "let's read culture" philosophy!
 I have also loaded Youtube starter activities and suggested pop songs to go with ethics lessons - why not make this subject the coolest in the country?

 Is there a philosophy of education behind this website?
 Yes there is.
 We are trying to build a whole way of approaching philosophy through integrating all the things we find around us in film, books, TV, newspapers with analytical discipline which is philosophy - striving for logic and clarity.
 We aim to do this in a number of ways.

 1. By forming integrated learning communities.
 Everyone who uses the site has become a member of this learning community.
 You are welcome to make comments through the DISQUS button at the bottom of each article, to email me or to submit ideas or resources of your own which serve the common good.